calvinreu/kbdmod/README.md

 "args": ["-c", "${workspaceFolder}/test/testing.yaml"],
 ```
 Note: the manual testing script does not work yet it is supposed to enable this program on your system and disable it after 20s

-### contributing
-Contributions are very welcome for improvements with the current features a working pipeline is enough to get a commit merged though testing your code yourself would be nice for implementation of new features even if they are on the roadmap please create an issue so the details can be resolved contributing examples would be very welcome.
-PS: please follow the editorconfig

 ## License
 this project is under the MIT license (c)Calvin Reu see LICENSE